IlirCode/Simple-ascon-hash-implementation-rust/README.md

   - where vectors cannot be implemented replace with VecDeque (double ended ring buffer) <br>
     $\Rightarrow$ try with and without make_contiguous
 - multithreading

+## benches
+- only a very rudementary bench has been implemented.
+- benches setup has to be expended